aserg-ufmg/angularjs-performance-survey/README.md

 * Access date: June-2015
 * URL: https://docs.angularjs.org/guide/scope

+> If a \mcode{\$watch} changes the value of the model, it will force additional digest cycle.

+> Dirty checking the scope for property changes is a common operation in Angular and for this reason the dirty checking function must be efficient.
+Care should be taken that the dirty checking function does not do any DOM access, as DOM access is orders of magnitude slower than property access on JavaScript object.

+> Dirty checking can be done with three strategies: By reference, by collection contents, and by value.

 #### [DOC2] API Reference: mcode{$rootScope.Scope}
 * Access date: June-2015
 * URL: https://docs.angularjs.org/api/ng/type/$rootScope.Scope

+> \mcode{\$destroy()} must be called on a scope when it is desired for the scope and its child scopes to be permanently detached from the parent and thus stop participating in model change detection and listener notification.

+> Usually, you don't call \mcode{\$digest()} directly in controllers or in directives.
+Instead, you should call \mcode{\$apply()} (typically from within a directive), which will force a \mcode{\$digest()}.

 #### [DOC3] API Reference: mcode{ngRepeat}
 * Access date: June-2015
 * URL: https://docs.angularjs.org/api/ng/directive/ngRepeat

+> The \mcode{ngRepeat} directive instantiates a template once per item from a collection.

+> Special properties are exposed on the local scope of each template instance: \mcode{\$index}, \mcode{\$first}, \mcode{\$middle}, \mcode{\$last}, \mcode{\$even} and \mcode{\$odd}.
+Creating aliases for these properties is possible with ngInit.
+This may be useful when, for instance, nesting ngRepeats.

+> \mcode{ngRepeat} (as well as other ng directives) supports extending the range of the repeater by defining explicit start and end points by using \mcode{ng-repeat-start} and \mcode{ng-repeat-end}.

 #### [BLOG1] Why You Should Not Use Angularjs